-One unit of course work is generally equivalent to 2 hours minimum of homework and/or preparation per week if you wish to receive a passing grade.
-For example, if you are taking 12 credit hours, then that would translate to 24 hours minimum of homework per week.
+One unit of course work is generally equivalent to 2 hours minimum of homework and/or preparation per week if you wish to receive a

 Courses Codes and Prerequisites

 Beverly Hills Design Institute designates the following numbering system:

 The course subject is indicated by the first four letters of the subject.
 (Ex.: BIOL for Biology, ECON for economy, etc...).
 The three first digits of the course number represent the division: